igvteam/juicebox.js/docs/website.md

 juicebox.js dependencies see [embedding](embedding).

-## Sharable URLs
+## Shareable URLs

-The prototype site includes the ability to create sharable URLs.
+The prototype site includes the ability to create shareable URLs.
 These URLs encapsulate the current state of the juicebox instance.
 Thes URLs do not expire, and remain valid as long as the underlying website and data are available.

 Resources referenced in the URLs can be public or private, and can be protected with oAuth credentials.
-In the case of private data the receiver of the sharable URL must have access to the resources referenced.
+In the case of private data the receiver of the shareable URL must have access to the resources referenced.
 If the resources are protected the user must be prompted on the hosting website to sign in with the approriate oAuth provider before the encapsualeted data can